miheermalhotra/miheermalhotra/README.md

 ### I am a passionate for user interfaces and the technologies related.

-- 🔭 I am currently working as a Solution Architect.
+- 🔭 I am currently working as a Softwre Architect focussed on UI and User Experience.
-- 🌱 Currently learning : AWS.
+- 🌱 Currently learning : AWS, GraphQL and Web Cost Optimization
 - 💬 Ask me about: Software Architecture, JavaScript, React.

 ## Contact me